Dripdrop12/ipardalis/content/blog/ambanja-panther-chameleons-for-sale/index.md

 There are plenty of projects in which people breed pure Ankify, Ambato and Ambanja.
 We would make their lives much easier if we stopped new people from repeating the mistakes of the past.
 At some point, the importation process will not be an option and our captive bred Ambanja will be all that is left for us to continue that look in captivity.
 I believe we should manage that population well and assume the future where we don't have access to fresh, wild-type Ambanja is just around the corner.

+There are a lot of stories in the Ambanja breeding community about how Ambanja are "special" and "different from other local forms."
+Yes, they were commonly a three-way Ankify, Ambato and Ambanja cross from day 1 - and blurples have thrown Nosy Be and Ambilobe in to make it potentially a 5-way cross combination.
+That will definitely be hard to predict and exhibit characteristics of other cross locale combinations.
+There is no genetic explanation for why a species would be so wildly different in one location vs another location on the other side of a river.
+We should skeptically view the notion that a local form is "more diverse than any other" - it is much more likely to be multiple local forms combined into one.
+We will write up Ambilobe next ;)